 D2.
 Holding on to our own dreams

 D3.
-Supporting each other’s dreams that are different from our own
+Supporting each other’s dreams that are different from

 D4.
 Standing up for ourselves without putting each other down